tbarbette/npf-docs/docs/source/tests.rst

     %include surface.npf PI=3.14

-    surface.npf:
-    %script
-    MULT=$(echo "$RADIUS * $PI * $PI" | bc)
-    echo "RESULT-SURFACE $MULT"

-If PI was set in %variables, the test would run for "RADIUS=1 PI=3.14", then "RADIUS=2 PI=3.14", ...
-It's better to keep it out of the list of variables, even if technically, it works.
+The value of ``PI`` is overwritten when including the ``surface.npf`` script.

 Import
 ------

+The ``%import`` section is used to import *modules*.
+Modules are small scripts that can be re-used in NPF scripts.
+Modules cannot specify roles.
+Rather, when importing a module, its role is specified using the ``%import@role`` construct.
-Imports are much like includes, except they're meant to be re-used in different NPF scripts.
-For instance a packet generator, a module to measure the bitrate of a device, etc. Modules reside in a modules folder.
+These modules can be a packet generator, a module to measure the bitrate of a device, etc.

-Modules can be instanciated multiple times but, you can't use roles inside the module itself.
+Modules reside in the ``modules`` folder.

 .. code-block:: bash

-    test.npf:

-    %variables
-    MAX_CLOCK=30

-    %import@client clock
-    %import@server clock

     modules/clock.npf:

     %script
     for i in seq($MAX_CLOCK) ;
     do